EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Carpenter.
 Fail at run time rather than compile time if the parser can't resolve integrate_ode argument is data?
 Decision.
 Daniel.
 Refactor status: Stan ready.
 CmdStan and RStan good to go.
 Could I have help testing RStan?
 Once PyStan is good, can we merge?

+Aki.
+Features making implementation of EP-life and GMO easier.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._